Important Info for Class of 2024

 Time limits vary depending on the language, typically ranging from 45 minutes to an hour and a half.
 When the designated time expires, the computer-generated exam process automatically stops.
 For placement exams taken on campus (Arabic, Chinese, or Japanese), students will have a period of an hour followed by a short oral interview.
 Students who have previously studied ancient Greek will have an assessment interview with a member of the Classics Department to determine placement.

-NOTE: Students who will be seeking academic accommodation for learning disabilities should take the appropriate placement exams online and contact the Office of Academic Advising (717 337 6579).
+NOTE: Students who will be seeking academic accommodation for learning disabilities should take the appropriate placement exams online and contact the Office of Academic Advising and Student Support Services (717 337 6579).
 Individual adjustment regarding your placement will be made as appropriate.

 When will I hear about language placement?